 We will realize our Goal only if we keep our promises.
-By virtue of being born as a human being, each of us MUST make10 the promise to be HUMANE.
+By virtue of being born as a human being, each of us MUST make the promise to be HUMANE.
 Being humane means to be nonviolent; it means to practice AHIMSA (nonviolence).
 As human beings, we must also promise ourselves that we will speak the Truth, not steal, not be cheap or have bad character, and not be greedy and miserly.
 If we make these promises (called the Yamas) and keep them, our life will get better and better, and our mind will come more and more under our control.
+We need to keep refining our mind and make ourselves deep human beings.
+We become deep by removing the shallowness of our mind and personality.

-10 Actually, by virture of being born as a human being, each of us has already made the promise to be humane.
+&lt;sup>10 Actually, by virture of being born as a human being, each of us has already made the promise to be humane.
 Our conscience demands that we are non-violent, truthful, do not steal, and that we behave with self-respect and dignity, and that we are not piggish or greedy.
 This 'conscience' is not superimposed by society.
 On the contrary, it is integral to who and what we essentially are.